core-wg/resource-directory/draft-ietf-core-resource-directory.md

           <t hangText="Path:">/.well-known/core or /{rd-base}</t>
           <t hangText="Method:">POST</t>
           <t hangText="Content-Type:">application/link-format</t>
-          <t hangText="Etag:">The Etag option MUST be included to allow an RD to perform validation in the future.</t>
+          <t hangText="Etag:">The Etag option MAY be included to allow an RD to perform validation in the future.</t>
           <t hangText="Parameters:">
           	<list>
           		<t hangText="Lifetime (lt):">Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
  				<t hangText="Host (h):">The host identifier or name of the registering node.
 The maximum length of this parameter is 63 octets.
 This parameter is combined with the Instance parameter (if any) to form the end-point name.
 If not included, the RD MUST generate a unique Host name on behalf of the node. </t>
- 				<t hangText="Instance (ins):">The instance of the end-point on this host, if there are multiple.
-The maximum length of this parameter is 63 octets.</t>
+ 				<t hangText="Instance (ins):">The instance of the end-point on this host, if there are more than one.
+The maximum length of this parameter is 63 octets.
+Optional.</t>
- 				<t hangText="Type (rt):">The semantic type of end-point.
-The maximum length of this parameter is 63 octets.</t>
+ 				<t hangText="Type (rt):">The semantic type of the end-point.
+The maximum length of this parameter is 63 octets.
+Optional.</t>
+ 				<t hangText="Domain (d):">The domain to which this end-point belongs.
+The maximum length of this parameter is 63 octets.
+Optional.</t>
+ 				<t hangText="Context (con):">This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
+Optional.
+In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed. </t>
           	</list>
           </t>
           <t hangText="Success:"> 2.01 "Created".
-The Location header of the new resource entry for the end-point could be e.g. in the form /{rd-base}/{end-point name}</t>
+The Location header of the new resource entry for the end-point.
+This Location SHOULD be an stable identifier generated by the RD as it is used for all subsequent operations on this registration (update, delete).</t>
           <t hangText="Failure:"> 4.00 "Bad Request".
 Malformed request. </t>
           <t hangText="Failure:"> 5.03 "Service Unavailable".
 Service could not perform the operation. </t>
         </list>